 Before you start making your own homemade yogurt, you must choose a bacterial culture starter.
 The bacteria and cultures in the yogurt starter firm the milk, and give yogurt its familiar taste and consistency.
 There are two kinds of yogurt culture bases: thermophilic and mesophilic.
 Thermophilic cultures require a warm temperature to develop, while mesophilic cultures can develop at room temperature.

 Thermophilic Yogurt Cultures

 Most store-bought yogurt is made with the thermophilic form of cultures.
 Warmer temperatures reduce the growth of unwanted bacteria, and thermophilic cultures also develop faster.
 Most thermophilic yogurt cultures require a temperature between 105 and 115 degrees Fahrenheit to develop.
 It takes between 4 and 12 hours for a thermophilic yogurt culture to solidify.
-You can either buy a yogurt culture by itself, or just purchase a container of plain yogurt, and use those cultures.
+You can either buy a yogurt culture (Amazon) by itself, or just purchase a container of plain yogurt, and use those cultures.

 Mesophilic Yogurt Cultures

 Mesophilic yogurt cultures develop at room temperature, and this form of preparation results in a runnier texture.
 Preparing mesophilic cultures is easier for home-based yogurt production because it does not require the use of heat or yogurt makers to produce, but mesophilic yogurt takes about twice as long as thermophilic yogurt to develop – it usually takes between 12 and 24 hours for the yogurt to reach the desired consistency when you’re making yogurt between 70 and 78 degrees Fahrenheit!
 12 to 24 hours?
 Talk about set it and forget it!